Mattytomo365/Mattytomo365/README.md

 ## About me
 Final year CS student at Edge Hill University with a keen interest in full-stack development & machine learning.

-Seeking 2026 graduate software roles or placements nationwide
+Seeking 2026 graduate software roles or placements nationwide.

 ### Experience